oreoluwa-olaleye/Evolving/seasons/season6/index.md

 ---
 layout: base.njk
-title: Season 6 – Ireland: The First Colony
+title: "Season 6 - Ireland: The First Colony"
-description: Season 6 of EVOLVING uncovers Britain’s earliest colonial experiment — Ireland — and how it laid the blueprint for empire-building globally.
+description: "Season 6 of EVOLVING uncovers Britain’s earliest colonial experiment — Ireland — and how it laid the blueprint for empire-building globally."
 ---

 ![Season 6 Banner](/assets/season6-banner.jpg)